My notes on static methods

 Why use static methods:

-- In the split-second it takes to notice the static marker you will have gained the following important knowledge: the method doesn’t deal with the object’s state and doesn’t call any other instance methods.
+- The static marker provides important knowledge about the method: it doesn’t deal with the object’s state and doesn’t call any other instance methods.

-- If a public method satisfies the criteria to become static, then it quite likely doesn’t even belong to the class it’s in because it has no coupling to it.
-In most cases such a method is a candidate for relocation into a static utility class.
+- If a public method satisfies the criteria to become static, it likely doesn’t belong to the class it’s in and should be relocated to a static utility class.

-- Whatever you do, don’t directly use static methods that are impure, that have side effects; any side effect calls should be swappable for testing.
-It’s slightly okay to create impure static methods, though it’s a dangerous idea, since it’s less obvious how to factor those method dependencies out for swappability.
+- Avoid using impure static methods that have side effects; any side effect calls should be swappable for testing.
+It’s okay to create impure static methods, but it’s a dangerous idea since it’s less obvious how to factor those method dependencies out for swappability.

-- If you use a static method to manipulate the instance variables of an instance, be mindful about how many interactions it makes, too many and it might be better to use a non static method.
-And figure out other ways to reduce complexity.
+- If you use a static method to manipulate the instance variables of an instance, be mindful of how many interactions it makes.
+If there are too many, it might be better to use a non-static method and find other ways to reduce complexity.